openstack-archive/mogan/doc/source/dev/dev-quickstart.rst

 Create devstack/local.conf with minimal settings required to enable Nimble

 .. note::
+    As Ironic tempest configuration depends on baremetal flavor, we have to temporarily disable tempest in the devstack config file to make it work with Ironic.
     It's ok to enable Horizon, Nova and Cinder services, they don't impact Nimble at all, disable them in the demo configuration to only deploy the dependent services